w3f/polkadot-wiki/docs/general/governance-apps.md

 Polkassembly is a platform specifically designed to foster open, transparent discussions around Polkadot and Kusama governance proposals.
 By bridging on-chain decisions with off-chain discussions, Polkassembly ensures that the community remains at the heart of the decision-making process.

-Polkassembly is a platform specifically designed to foster open, transparent discussions around Polkadot and Kusama governance proposals.
-By bridging on-chain decisions with off-chain discussions, Polkassembly ensures that the community remains at the heart of the decision-making process.

 **1. Getting Started with Polkassembly** (https://polkadot.polkassembly.io/)